 This Act is about making sure local government works well for everyone in New Zealand.
-You live in a community with its own needs and ideas, and this Act helps local government understand and work with those needs.
-The Act says local government should be democratic and effective, which means it should listen to and work for the people.
+You live in a community with its own needs and ideas, and this Act helps local government understand and respond to those needs.
+The Act also makes sure local government is accountable to the people it serves.

-The Act does a few main things to help local government work well.
-It states the purpose of local government, which is to work for the people.
-It also gives local authorities the power to decide what they do and how they do it, so they can make choices that are best for their community.
+The Act does a few key things to achieve its purpose.
+It explains what local government is for, and it gives local authorities the power to decide what they do and how they do it.
+This means local authorities can make decisions that are right for their community.

 "This law's name is the Local Government Act 2002"